 Hackensack Volunteer Ambulance Corps swore in Frank Garrett as its first Chief and Obed Fountoukis as its first Deputy Chief.
 Having previously been led by a captain, the Corps is now headed by an elected Chief, Deputy Chief and two Captains, followed by appointed Lieutenants.

 Question: How do I access the EMS system?

 Answer: Dial 9-1-1 to report any emergency.
-When the call is answered you be asked several questions.
+When the call is answered you will be asked several questions.
 The first question is “where and what is the emergency?”
-When your call is determined to be of a medical nature, you will be conferenced with the Northern New Jersey Mobile Intensive Care Consortium’s Communication Center, better known as MICCOM.
+When your call is determined to be of a medical nature, you will be conferenced with the Northern New Jersey Mobile Intensive Care Consortium’s Communication Center (MICCOM).
 At the same time emergency equipment is being dispatched, you will be asked additional questions about the situation.
 When calling 9-1-1 please do the following: